-In both cases, you might also see advertisements for B2C or B2B through mediums like billboards, strategic product or brand placement in large venues like a stadium.
+In both cases, you might also see advertisements for B2C or B2B through mediums like billboards, strategic products or brand placement in large venues like a stadium.

-With B2B customers there may be multiple key decision makers for sales teams to meet with before a purchase is made.
-This can add more complexity to the process making the sales cycle possibly even longer than in B2C.
+As mentioned previously, with B2B customers, there may be multiple key decision makers for sales teams to meet with before a purchase is made.
+This can add more complexity to the process making the sales cycle possibly even longer than that of the B2C consumer.

 7 Quintessential B2B Marketing Strategies

-When it comes to a B2B marketing strategy, there is no ‘one size fits all’ approach that works.
-Instead, it is important to tailor both your global marketing & B2B product marketing strategy to fit your ideal B2B buyer, their pain points, their needs, and other ways that will enable you to personalize your marketing outreach.
+When it comes to an effective B2B strategy, there is no ‘one size fits all’ approach that works.
+Instead, it is important to tailor both your global marketing & B2B product marketing strategy to fit your ideal B2B buyer.
+Once you know their pain points, their needs, and their struggles, you can use this data to personalize your marketing outreach and marketing campaigns.

 Although a custom marketing plan is essential, there are some specific ways that you can create and execute a winning marketing channel strategy.

 The first step is to get clear on where the pain points are of your ideal prospect.
 What keeps them up at night?
 What have they struggled to solve?
 What gaps are they trying to fill in their organization?